gravitational/teleport/rfd/0173-terraform-machine-id.md

 We introduced two fundamental changes in Teleport since the birth of the TF provider:
 - added MachineID for machines to obtain credentials and interact with Teleport
-- started rolling out "MFA for admin" (MFA4A in the rest od the document) in v15 which makes Teleport require MFA certificates for administrative actions
+- started rolling out "MFA for admin" (MFA4A in the rest of the document) in v15 which makes Teleport require MFA verification for administrative actions

 The previous recommendation was to create a TF user and sign a long-lived certificate with impersonation.
 When MFA4A is enabled (by default on clusters with webauthn only since v15) this certificate does not allow Terraform to